 Based on the Google AOSP source code, LineageOS supports over 200 Android devices.
 This lightweight ROM offers various customization features that result in high performance and versatility.
 If you are looking for a fast and stable custom ROM with timely nightly builds, then LineageOS is a perfect choice.

 3. Paranoid Android

 This firmware offers a soothing and polished user experience with Pie control, tablet UI, Halo, and Dynamic System Bar.
-Besides, Google brought a plethora of Paranoid Android features, the biggest being the Ambient Mode, available in PA as Peek.
+Besides, Google brought many Paranoid Android features, the biggest being the Ambient Mode, available in PA as Peek.
 If you are the owner of Samsung, Redmi, or OnePlus, we recommend you try out PA once.

 4. Evolution X

 In simple words, this custom OS is a stable version of Resurrection Remix.
 Evolution X builds are rolled out regularly with monthly security patches.
-The uniqueness of this ROM is that it features both the stock camera apps and Gcam.
-Besides, it also offers Gaming mode, status bar visibility toggle, and quick settings tile.
+The uniqueness of this ROM is that it features both the stock camera apps and Google Camera.
+Besides, it also provides gaming mode, status bar visibility toggle, and quick settings tile.

 5. Corvus OS

 If you want the best custom ROM for gaming, especially PUBG, download Corvus OS ROM.
 Inspired by Dirty Unicorns, this ROM sports many features mainly focused on gaming.
 The Corvus OS features include the Ryzen kernel, Game mode, and Hydra kernel.
 Moreover, Corvus OS limits the heating issues of your Android device.
 This Android gaming ROM is another retarded ROM with several retarded customizations.